If you own land with others, you are a joint owner of land. Each unique combination of owners is considered a different joint ownership.

 - Each unique combination of owners is considered a unique joint ownership.

-- We assess each unique joint ownership for land tax when the total taxable value of the taxable land it owns is equal to or exceeds the $250,000 threshold.
+- We assess each unique joint ownership for land tax when the total taxable value of the taxable land it owns is equal to or exceeds the $300,000 (from 2022) threshold.

 - We also assess each joint owner individually for land tax.

-If you own property with different people, and land tax applies, you will receive more than one joint ownership assessment.
+If you own property with different combinations of people, and land tax applies, you will receive more than one joint ownership assessment.

 Assessing joint owners